ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: 2008/2012/2014<br/>
 Free version: No

-Manage SQL backups across multiple servers, Configure SQL backup plans with advanced scheduling, Increase productivity with backup templates, Automatic SQL backup naming using variables, Restore to a point in time directly from timeline, Schedule and execute index maintenance tasks, Log shipping to multiple destinations, Cleanup SQL backup and restore history
+ - Manage SQL backups across multiple servers
+ - Configure SQL backup plans with advanced scheduling
+ - Increase productivity with backup templates
+ - Automatic SQL backup naming using variables
+ - Restore to a point in time directly from timeline
+ - Schedule and execute index maintenance tasks
+ - Log shipping to multiple destinations
+ - Cleanup SQL backup and restore history

 ## ApexSQL Log <a id="apexsql-log"></a>